rocket-pool/RPIPs/RPIPs/RPIP-42.md

   - `express_queue_tickets_base_provision`: 2

 ### Deposit mechanics specification
-- A node operator MUST take 3 actions to start a validator: `deposit`, `prestake`, and `stake`
+- A node operator MUST take 2 actions to start a validator: `deposit` and `stake`

+#### `deposit` Transaction
-- `Deposit` SHALL place all the ETH in the deposit pool (where it can be used in validators as needed) and enters a queue as described [above](#deposit-queue-specification)
+- `deposit` SHALL place the Node Operator ETH in the deposit pool (where it can be used in validators as needed) and place the validator in a queue as described [above](#deposit-queue-specification)
+- The following values for the validator SHALL be stored on chain:
+    - the public key of the validator
+    - the BLS signature over the public key, the withdrawal credentials (the megapool address of the node operator), and the amount (1 ETH) as required by the deposit contract
+    - the deposit message root as required by the deposit contract
+- The transaction SHALL validate the provided values and revert if they do not match
+- `deposit` SHALL assign deposits as described below

+#### Assigning ETH from the Deposit Pool
-- Until `prestake`, it SHALL be possible to exit the node operator queue and receive ETH `credit` for it
+- As ETH enters the deposit pool, it SHALL be assigned to valdiators from the queue by sending 32 ETH to the associated megapool contract
-- `Prestake` SHALL be possible when
-  - The deposit pool contains 31*`number of currently prestaked validators` ETH
-  - The deposit pool contains an additional 1 ETH per match using the process described [above](#deposit-queue-specification)
-- `Prestake` SHALL take 1 ETH from the deposit pool and stake it to the beacon chain
+- The assignment SHALL execute the `Prestake` transaction, staking 1 ETH to the beacon chain using the values provided in the step above

-- If there is enough ETH in the deposit pool to execute `deposit` and `prestake` in the same transaction, they MUST be done in the same transaction
-- There SHALL be a period of time to check for deposit validity
+#### `stake` Transaction
+- `stake` SHALL revert unless at least `scrub_period` time has passed since ETH was assigned to the validator, to allow for validating the prestake
+- If the beacon chain stake is invalid, the validator SHALL be scrubbed
-- `Stake` SHALL take 31 ETH from the deposit pool and stake it to the beacon chain alongside the previous 1 ETH to make a complete validator
+- `stake` SHALL stake the remaining 31 ETH to the beacon chain to make a complete validator
+- If `stake` is not called within `time_before_dissolve` after the ETH was assigned, the validator SHALL be dissolved, returning the user balance to the deposit pool

+#### Exiting Queue
+- Until ETH is assigned to a validator, it SHALL be possible to exit the queue and receive ETH `credit` for it

+#### Initial Settings
+- The initial settings SHALL be:
+- `scrub_period`: 12 hours
+- `time_before_dissolve`: 2 weeks

 ## Specification taking effect with Saturn 2
 - Update `reduced_bond` to 1.5 ETH